Vinay-Kalmoodkar/Python/README.md

-# Python-Notes
+# Python
-This folder contains all the python notes provided by the netzwerk academy
+This folder contains the Core Python codes along with some of the packages like numpy, pandas and matplotlib.